-6.0 Summary
+7.0 Summary

 The work of Lanarkshire Valuation Joint Board is extensive and varied.
-It impacts on every household in the Lanarkshire area through Council Tax and Electoral Registration and on every business, public body and voluntary organisation through non-domestic rating.
+It impacts on every household in the Lanarkshire area through Council Tax and Electoral Registration and on businesses, public bodies and voluntary organisations through non-domestic rating.
 Our primary aim is to provide excellence in the delivery of our services to the citizens and businesses of Lanarkshire.
-The Joint Board provides a good working example of joint service delivery in practice both in how North and South Lanarkshire Councils have combined to provide valuation and electoral registration services and in how the Assessor and his staff work with other councils and Joint Boards to develop consistency and good practice in the delivery of services.
+The Joint Board provides a good working example of joint service delivery in practice both in how North and South Lanarkshire Councils have combined to provide valuation and electoral registration services and in how the Assessor and staff work with other councils and Joint Boards to develop consistency and good practice in the delivery of services.